cloverdx/cloverdx-server-docker/README.md

 ``docker run -e TZ=Europe/Amsterdam ...``

-## Healthcheck
+## Health monitoring (Health check)

-The container reports its health via the Docker HEALTHCHECK instruction.
+The container reports its health via the Docker `HEALTHCHECK` instruction.

-The healthcheck periodically calls ``http://localhost:8080/clover/accessibilityTest.jsp`` to check the health of CloverDX Server.
-By default it is set-up to survive short restarts of the Worker.
+The health check periodically calls ``http://localhost:8080/clover/accessibilityTest.jsp`` to check the health of CloverDX Server.
+By default, it is set-up to survive short restarts of the Worker.

 Default setting in our container:

-* --start-period=120s - two minutes for the container to initialize
+- --start-period=120s - two minutes for the container to initialize
-* --interval=30s - thirty seconds between running the check
+- --interval=30s - thirty seconds between running the check
-* --timeout=5s
+- --timeout=5s
-* --retries=4 - four consecutive failures needed to set unhealthy state.
+- --retries=4 - four consecutive failures needed to set unhealthy state.
 In combination with thirty seconds interval above allows short Worker restarts.

-## Custom Entrypoint Scripts
+## Custom entrypoint scripts

 If you need to run some script before CloverDX Server starts, but after ``$CLOVER_HOME_DIR`` directory is created, put your code into ``public/docker/hooks/init.sh`` file.
 Alternatively, you can also mount your own script as the ``init.sh`` file: